AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     c.
 (Optional) If desired, in **VPC**, change the VPC in which to deploy the cluster.
 By default, the deploy process will deploy the cluster server instance and all data instances in the same VPC as your controller.
 If you want to deploy them in a different VPC than where the controller is deployed, click **Customize Deployment** and select the VPC from the VPC list.

     d.
 In **Subnet**, specify the subnet (availability zone) in which to deploy the *server instance*.
 In the next steps, you can specify to deploy each data instance in a different availability zone.
-It is recommended to deploy each cluster instance in a different availability zone so the cluster can tolerate an AZ failure.
+It is recommended to deploy each cluster instance in a different availability zone so the cluster can tolerate an AZ failure. **Note:** If you are using private mode, you must select a subnet with outbound Internet access in this step.

     e.
 In **CoPilot Server VM Size**, specify the VM size you want to provision for your *server instance.* The default is a recommended minimum VM size for a *server instance*.
 See `Minimum Instance (VM) System Requirements for CoPilot`_ for information about instance sizing.
 You can accept the default or specify a custom instance configuration by ticking the **Customize Deployment** check box.